Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Implementation

-\begin{itemize}[leftmargin=20pt] \item \emph{Infinite Loop:} detect infinite loops in a contract. \tool checks if the expression and value of a branch condition remain unchanged until the execution is out of gas. \item \emph{Precision Loss:} check both operands of an arithmetic operation to determine if precision loss happens, \eg, \verb|5/2 => 2| instead of \verb|2.5|. \item \emph{Unnecessary Type Conversion:} check if the type of the stack top during execution is the same as the cast destination type. \item \emph{Unnecessary Bool Judgment:} check if the operands of \textit{EQ} or \textit{NEQ} is a constant boolean value.
-In this case, the comparison is not necessary because the other operand itself could be used to determine the condition by either \textit{BrFalse} or \textit{BrTrue}. \item \emph{SHL Overflow:} detect left shift overflow. \item \emph{Earning Profits:} check if the amount of coins owned by the transaction sender increased after the execution.
-Since we do not add additional coins in generated transactions, the amount of coins should never be increased.
-Otherwise, we can earn profits without any cost. \end{itemize}
+\begin{itemize}[leftmargin=20pt] \item \emph{Infinite Loop:} detect infinite loops in a contract. \tool checks if the expression and value of a branch condition remain unchanged until the execution is out of gas. \item \emph{Precision Loss:} check both operands of an arithmetic operation to determine if precision loss happens, \eg, \verb|5/2 => 2| instead of \verb|2.5|. \issta{\tool utilizes the concolic execution to precisely track the symbolic expressions rather than pattern matching~\cite{movescan}.} \item \emph{Unnecessary Type Conversion:} check if the type of the stack top during execution is the same as the cast destination type. \item \emph{Unnecessary Bool Judgment:} check if at least one of the operands of \textit{EQ} or \textit{NEQ} is a constant boolean value.
+In this case, the comparison is not necessary because the other operand itself could be used to determine the condition by either \textit{BrFalse} or \textit{BrTrue}. \item \emph{SHL Overflow:} detect left shift overflow. \issta{\tool tracks the runtime values instead of static analysis to ensure no false positives.} \item \emph{Earning Profits:} check if the amount of coins owned by the transaction sender increased after the execution.
+Since we do not mint additional coins in generated transactions, the amount of coins should never be increased.
+Otherwise, we can earn profits without any cost, indicating serious issues. \end{itemize}

-Note that although we implement all these predefined oracles, we view them as the default oracles when users do not provide a better oracle.
-In our evaluation, we manually write oracles for the target smart contracts for a realistic experimental setup.

-\para{Supporting different blockchains.} To date, the codebases and semantics of Sui and Aptos, two prevailing blockchains using Move, have diverged significantly.
+\para{Supporting different blockchains.} To date, the codebases and semantics of Sui and Aptos, two prevailing blockchains using Move \issta{that once shared code}, have diverged significantly.
 This leads to distinct features with entirely different interfaces.
-Thanks to the flexible and modular design of \tool, we can easily support both blockchains with minor efforts.
-Thus, we believe our implementation can also be easily extended to other blockchains.
 For different blockchains, most changes are in coverage instrumentation and instruction tracing, totaling 483 and 638 lines of difference in the two blockchains, respectively.